RobProductions/OpenEOS/README.md

 **EOSAuth.LoginEpicAccountToProductUserWithCreate()** has an override which acts as the final abstraction for this conversion process.
 Instead of providing 2 separate callbacks, you provide one custom callback called CreateOrLoginPUIDCallback which returns the result from either the CreateUser op or the Connect Login op

-With the provided helper functions your complete login flow could look something like this if you want simple Epic User verification:
+With the provided helper functions your complete login flow could look something like this if you want a solid Epic User verification:

-1. Run the EOSAuth.LoginAuth() with Persistent Auth type and provide a callback to check the result
+1. Run the EOSAuth.LoginAuth() with "Persistent Auth" type (in case user already verified from a previous run) and provide a callback to check the result
-2. If Persistent Auth failed, run EOSAuth.LoginAuth() again in the previous callback with Account Portal instead
+2. If Persistent Auth failed, run EOSAuth.LoginAuth() again in the previous callback with "Exchange Code" type (so that they can be automatically logged in from the EGS launcher, though it doesn't always work) and provide a callback to check the result
+3. If Exchange Code failed, run EOSAuth.LoginAuth() again in the previous callback with "Account Portal" type instead (as a last resort so they can use the web portal to log in; This can happen on first run when the user runs the app from the file browser)
-3. If Account Portal was successful, run EOSAuth.LoginEpicAccountToProductUserWithCreate() and provide a callback that stores the resulting ProductUserId
+4. If any of the LoginAuth() attempts was successful, run EOSAuth.LoginEpicAccountToProductUserWithCreate() and provide a callback that stores the resulting ProductUserId
-4. Now you have all the user identification necessary to access a vast majority of the SDK functionality
+5. Now you have all the user identification necessary to access a vast majority of the SDK functionality

 Hopefully this example demonstrates how OpenEOS lets you customize your Auth flow while minimizing the amount of complicated manual conversions needed to complete the Authorization process.